ivancupic4/address-book/README.md

 ## Postman requests
-Postman requests with appropriate header and body values of the requests are listed in `SolutionItems/postman_requests_test.txt` file.
+Postman requests with appropriate header and body values of the requests for testing are listed in `SolutionItems/postman_requests_test.txt` file.